Omisore76/Agile-Plan-With-ZenHub/README.md

 - ZenHub account.
 Learn how to create one [Here](https://www.zenhub.com/getting-started)
 - ZenHub account linked with your GitHub account.
 Learn how to link ZenHub with a GitHub account [Here](https://help.zenhub.com/support/solutions/articles/43000650569-connecting-your-github-account-to-zenhub)

+## How To Use The Repo

+1)	Fork the repo
+2)	Create a new workspace on ZenHub
+3)	Click “add repositories”, and select this repo
+4)	Once the workspace is ready, click “new issues”
+5)	Click template and select “Agile User Story”
+6)	Then fill out the user story template

+Of course, you can customize the template to suit your needs.